syncfusion-content/xamarin-docs/Xamarin/Pdf-Viewer/FreeText-Annotation.md

 {% endhighlight %}
 {% endtabs %}

+## Adding free text annotations programmatically

+By `AddAnnotation` method , You can add the free text annotations programmatically.
+The created free text annotation object passed as a parameter.
+The `FreeTextAnnotation` instance acquires the text, page number and bounds as the parameters.

+The following code sample illustrates the same.

+{% tabs %}
+{% highlight c# %}

+string text = "Syncfusion";

+//Creates the free text annotation
+FreeTextAnnotation freeTextAnnotation = new FreeTextAnnotation(text, 1, new Rectangle(100, 100, 100, 50));

+//Add the free text annotation to the specified page pdfViewer.AddAnnotation(freeTextAnnotation);

+{% endhighlight %}
+{% endtabs %}

 ## Detecting tap on free text annotations

 Tapping a free text annotation selects it or deselects if it is already selected.
 The event `FreeTextAnnotationTapped` is raised when a free text is tapped.